msuhail1997/Battle-Bots/README.md

 # Description:

-Designed and Fabricated a 4 wheel drive robot with attack arm and display health bar.
-ESP32 microcontroller and Teensy 2.0 were used for driving and attack arm control.
+Designed and Fabricated a 4 wheel drive sem-autonomous robot controlled by ESP32 and Teensy 2.0 microcontrollers localized with HTC Vive.
 I2C communication was used between two ESP 32s and WiFi was used to relay information to a central server.
-An autonomous mode with position detection using HTC Vive was tried and added.